Lovecraft Under the Gun

 *REQUIRED Certification Statement Team Leader must sign this to certify that all creative work on the film took place during the 72 hour competition timeframe. *REQUIRED

-*REQUIRED READING FOR EACH TEAM MEMBER Filming Safety Guidelines During Quarantine This document has important safety guidelines for filming during quarantine to help keep everyone safe and healthy.
-Each Team Member must confirm they have read this document by signing the Waiver and Release Form.
+*RECOMMENDED READING FOR EACH TEAM MEMBER Filming Safety Guidelines During Quarantine Though COVID-19 safety regulations are not mandatory anymore, this document has important safety guidelines for filming during quarantine to help keep everyone safe and healthy.

 *REQUIRED FOR EACH TEAM MEMBER Waiver and Release Form This is a combined Talent Release and Liability Waiver.
 All cast and crew must sign a separate form.
 This protects you, the team leader, as well as LUTG. *EACH TEAM MEMBER NEEDS TO FILL OUT AND SIGN ONE.